awsdocs/amazon-detective-user-guide/doc_source/profile-navigate-url.md

 ***type***
 The type of item for the profile that you are navigating to\.
-+ `findings` \- Indicates that you are navigating to a finding profile
++ `findings` \- Indicates that you are navigating to a finding overview
 + `entities` \- Indicates that you are navigating to an entity profile

 ***namespace***